KQM-git/TCL/characters/pyro/xiangling.md

 | Duration | 7s |
 | CD | 12s |

+**Notes**
 * Multiple Guobas can exist on-field at a time if Xiangling has enough Cooldown Reduction
 * Guoba self applies pyro aura when he attacks.
 This aura can be swirled.
 * Upon casting, Guoba can snapshot and benefit from 1 stack of the Crimson Witch of Flames 4-Piece Bonus.
 {% endtab %}

 {% tab title="Pyronado" %}
-Xiangling sends a **Pyronado** whirling around her that moves with your character for the ability's duration, dealing **Pyro** DMG to all opponents in its path.
+Displaying her mastery over both fire and polearms, Xiangling sends a **Pyronado** whirling around her.\
+The **Pyronado** will move with your character for the ability's duration, dealing Pyro DMG to all opponents in its path.

 | Attribute | 1-Hit Swing | 2-Hit Swing | 3-Hit Swing | Pyronade |
 | :--- | :--- | :--- | :--- | :--- |